+Source: VCI 2012-2016

 Europe - Germany's Main Chemicals Customer

 Germany's chemical industry exports around the globe.
-In 2015, more than 70 percent of German exports remained within Europe, while 12 percent and 10 percent were exported to Asia and North America (NAFTA) respectively.
-The four largest export countries were EU-28 countries: France (EUR 9.7 billion), the Netherlands (EUR 7.8 billion), Italy (EUR 7.2 billion), and Belgium (EUR 6.8 billion).
-By far the most important export countries outside Europe are the US (EUR 6.5 billion) and China (EUR 4.6 billion).
+In 2017, more than 70 percent of German exports remained within Europe, while 17 percent and 7 percent were exported to Asia and North America (NAFTA) respectively.
+The four largest export countries were EU-28 countries: France (EUR 9.5 billion), the Netherlands (EUR 8.4 billion), Italy (EUR 7.6 billion), and Belgium (EUR 7.1 billion).
+By far the most important export countries outside Europe are the US (EUR 6.9 billion) and China (EUR 5.9 billion).

 International Chemicals Business Hub

 Germany is home to a number of the world's most prestigious chemicals, plastics and rubber industry trade fairs, making Germany an internationally leading chemicals business hub.
-As well as providing excellent business opportunities, visitors also have the chance to learn more about the latest state-of-the-art innovations and developments in the sector.
+As well as providing excellent business opportunities, visitors also have the chance to learn more about the latest-state-of-the-art innovations and developments in the sector.
 Important shows include:

 - · European Coatings Show, Nuremberg (biennial)

 - · Analytica, Munich (biennial)

-- · ACHEMA, Frankfurt (triennial)
+- ACHEMA, Frankfurt (triennial)

 - · K, Düsseldorf (triennial)

-- · Composites Europe, Düsseldorf (annual)
+- · Composites Europe (annual)

-Germany is the world number two for chemical product exports
+world number two for chemical product exports.

 Reliable Workforce

-According to the IMD World Competitiveness Yearbook 2016, German employee motivation levels are greater than those of their counterparts in China, Russia, Poland, France, and the US.
-This can be derived from the fact that Germans work more than their international peers (41.2 hours per week) and lose less days per annum to industrial action than other market-determining European nations.
-There were a total of 19 strike days per thousand employees in the seven-year period between 2009 and 2015 - exactly half of the European average.
-This small number of days lost means that Germany experienced just one fifth and around one eighth of outages in Belgium and France respectively during the same period.
-The high level of workforce satisfaction is also borne out by the fact that the last strike action in the chemical industry took place in 1971.
+According to the IMD World Competitiveness Yearbook 2018, German employee motivation levels are greater than those of their counterparts in China, Russia, Poland, France, and the US.
+This can be derived from the fact that Germans work more than their international peers (40.3 hours per week) and lose less days per annum to industrial action than other market-determining European nations.
+There were a total of 7 strike days per thousand employees in the ten-year period between 2007 and 2016.
+This small number of days lost means that Germany experienced just one sixth and around one eighth of outages in Finland and Spain respectively during the same period.
+The high level of workforce satisfaction is also borne out by the fact that the last strike action in the German chemical industry took place in 1971.
 This also reflects the good cooperation between the IGBCE trade union and companies in the sector.

 Stable Labor Costs

 The labor cost gap between Germany and its eastern European neighbors has been significantly reduced.
-Since 2006, wages have risen in most European countries (EU-28) with a growth rate averaging 2.5 percent.
-While some countries - particularly those in Eastern Europe - experienced a rise of close to or more than five percent, Germany recorded one of the lowest labor cost growth rates at just two percent.
+Since 2007, wages have risen in most European countries (EU-28) with a growth rate averaging 2.5 percent.
+While some countries - particularly those in Eastern Europe - experienced a rise of close to or more than five percent, Germany recorded one of the lowest labor cost growth rates at just about two percent.

-Academic Excellence

-The chemicals industry has responded to the growing pressure to be innovative by significantly increasing the number of academics in the overall workforce over the past few decades.
+Academic Excellence The chemicals industry has responded to the growing pressure to be innovative by significantly increasing the number of academics in the overall workforce over the past few decades.
 Today, nearly every seventh employee has an academic background - compared to less than one in 10 in the 1980s and around one in eight employees in the 1990s.